MicrosoftCloudEssentials-LearningHub/AzureFunctionApp-TempUsage/scenario2-optimized/README.md

 - **Deployment Method (Function App Environment Variables)**: ZipDeploy with mounted package

+  > This means your app is deployed as a mounted package (the .zip is mounted read-only, not extracted to disk). `Significantly reduces disk writes and temp file creation, as the app cannot write to its own content folder.
+This is the recommended deployment method for Azure Functions.`

   ```terraform
   # Use mounted package deployment for optimized disk usage
   "WEBSITE_RUN_FROM_PACKAGE" = "1"